Skip to main content

 What fixed it

-We re-seated and tightened every wire at the indoor control board connector block, not only the loose one, since the trip could have shifted others as well.
+We re-seated and tightened every wire at the indoor control board connector block, not only the loose one, since the same years of vibration and thermal cycling could have loosened others as well.
 We then powered the unit on and watched the H11 code clear at once.
-To be sure the link held, we ran a full cooling cycle and confirmed the indoor and outdoor units stayed in steady communication.
+To be sure the link held, we ran the system through a complete cycle and confirmed the indoor and outdoor units stayed in steady communication.
 No parts were replaced.

 Outcome